WHAT IS A CORNEAL TRANSPLANT? HOW IS TRANSPLANT PERFORMED?

 For your age, General Health, and additional diseases of the eye, surgery can be performed under local or general anesthesia.
 On the day of surgery, you will usually be advised to take regular medications with little water, without breakfast.
 Those who use blood thinners such as Aspirin stop these drugs 1 Week in advance in accordance with the recommendations of their doctor.

-Turkey eye hospital transplant surgery (Keratoplasty) and after.
+Turkey Corneal eye transplant surgery (Keratoplasty) and after.

 Corneal transplant surgery is performed in sterile conditions with the help of a surgical microscope.
 Apart from the corneal tissue, the equipment and technology to be used in the operation differ according to the transplant technique.